-- (2) Assuming the underwriters do not exercise their over-allotment option. - (3) Includes shares held by ZunTian Holding Limited and iTeam Holding Limited. - (4) AI Smart Holding Limited is incorporated in British Version Islands and is wholly owned and controlled by Li Aini.
-The registered address of AI Smart Holding Limited is Sea Meadow House, P.O.
-Box 116, Road Town, Tortola, British Virgin Islands. - (5) ZunTian Holding Limited is incorporated in British Virgin Islands and is wholly owned and controlled by our Chairman and CEO, Mr. Yuan.
+- (1) Beneficial ownership is determined in accordance with the rules of the SEC and includes voting or investment power with respect to the Ordinary Shares.
+All shares represent only common shares held by shareholders as no options are issued or outstanding. - (2) Assuming the underwriters do not exercise their over-allotment option. - (3) AI Smart Holding Limited is incorporated in British Version Islands and is wholly owned and controlled by Li Ani.
+The registered address of AI Smart Holding Limited, Ltd. is Sea Meadow House, P.O.
+Box 116, Road Town, Tortola, British Virgin Islands. - (4) ZunTian Holding Limited is incorporated in British Virgin Islands and is wholly owned and controlled by our Chairman and CEO, Mr. Yuan.
 The registered address of ZunTian Holding Limited is Sea Meadow House, P.O.
-Box 116, Road Town, Tortola, British Virgin Islands. - (6) PP Smart Holding Limited is incorporated in British Virgin Islands and is wholly owned and controlled by Zhu Pinpin.
+Box 116, Road Town, Tortola, British Virgin Islands. - (5) PP Smart Holding Limited is incorporated in British Virgin Islands and is wholly owned and controlled by Zhu Pinpin.
 The registered address of PP Smart Holding Limited is Sertus Chambers, P.O.
-Box 905, Quastisky Building, Road Town, Tortola, British Virgin Islands. - (7) River Hill China Fund L.P. is formed in Cayman Islands and is wholly owned and controlled by Hangzhou Ali Venture Capital Co., Ltd. (a Chinese company), which in return is wholly owned and controlled by Hangzhou Zhenxi Investment Co., Ltd. (a Chinese company), which in return is owned by Hangzhou Zhengqiang Investment Management Partnership (Limited Partnership) (a Chinese company) ("Hangzhou Zhengqiang") and Hangzhou Zhensheng Investment Management Partnership (Limited Partnership) (a Chinese company) ("Hangzhou Zhensheng") 50/50.
-Hangzhou Zhengqiang is owned by five individuals (Yong Zhang, Ying Zhao, Junfang Zheng, Xiaofeng Shao, Zeming Wu) with each owning 19.999% and Hangzhou Zhengyue Enterprise Management Co., Ltd. owning 0.0001%.
-Hangzhou Zhensheng is owned by five individuals (Yong Zhang, Ying Zhao, Junfang Zheng, Xiaofeng Shao, Zeming Wu) owning 19.999% each and Hangzhou Zhengyue Enterprise Management Co., Ltd. owning 0.0001%.
-The registered address of River Hill China Fund L.P. is Maples Corporate Services Limited, PO Box 309, Ugland House, Grand Cayman, KY1-1104, Cayman Islands. - (8) Grand Glory (Hong Kong) Corporation Limited is incorporated in Hong Kong and is wholly owned and controlled by Zhejiang Geely Holding Group Co., Ltd. (a Chinese company), which in return is wholly owned and controlled by Zhejiang Geely Holding (Group) Co., Ltd. (a Chinese company), of which Shufu Li, Xingxing Li and Zhejiang Geely Holding (Group) Co., Ltd. own 82.23%, 8.058% and 9.709% respectively.
-The registered address of Grand Glory (Hong Kong) Corporation Limited is Unit 2204, 22/F Lippo Ctr Tower 2, 89 Queensway, Hong Kong. - (9) iTeam Holding Limited is incorporated in British Virgin Islands and is owned by our Chairman and CEO, Mr. Yuan who controls 100% of the voting power of iTeam Holding Limited.
-The registered address of iTeam Holding Limited is Sertus Chambers, P.O.
-Box 905, Quastisky Building, Road Town, Tortola, British Virgin Islands. - (10) Shanghai Maocheng Enterprise Management Center (Limited Partnership) is formed in Shanghai, China and is owned by Jiaxing Well Known Investment Partnership (limited Partnership) (a Chinese company), with 99% ownership and Zhiwei Zheng with 1%, which in return is owned by Zhiwei Zheng and Lijun Zhong 50/50.
-The registered address of Shanghai Maocheng Enterprise Management Center (Limited Partnership) is Floor 5, Building 7, No. 3601, Dongfang Road, Pudong New Area, Shanghai, China. - (11) Shanghai Tongjun Enterprise Management Consulting Partnership (Limited Partnership) is formed in Shanghai, China and is owned by Tianjin Haiyin Equity Investment Fund Partnership (Limited Partnership) (a People's Republic of China company), with 99.8% ownership and Tianjin Haifeng Yinhua Investment Management Partnership (limited partnership) (a Chinese company) with 0.2%, of which Tianjin Haifeng Yinhua Investment Management Partnership (limited partnership) (a Chinese company), Hengtong Jiuding (Beijing) Investment, Holding Co., Ltd. (a Chinese company), Zhi Xu, Ying Jin, and others (here, others mean other individuals all together) own 8.721%, 5.988%, 3.779%, 3.488% and 78.023%, respectively.
+Box 905, Quastisky Building, Road Town, Tortola, British Virgin Islands. - (6) River Hill China Fund L.P is formed in Cayman Islands and is wholly owned and controlled by Hangzhou Ali Venture Capital Co., Ltd. The registered address of River Hill China Fund L.P. is Maples Corporate Services Limited, PO Box 309, Ugland House, Grand Cayman, KY1-1104, Cayman Islands. - (7) Grand Glory (Hong Kong) Corporation Limited is incorporated in Hong Kong and is wholly owned and controlled by Zhejiang Geely Holding Group Co., Ltd. The registered address of Grand Glory (Hong Kong) Corporation Limited is Unit 2204, 22/F Lippo Ctr Tower 2, 89 Queensway, Hong Kong. - (8) Shanghai Maocheng Enterprise Management Center (Limited Partnership) is formed in Shanghai, China and is wholly owned and controlled by Jiaxing Well Known Investment Partnership (limited Partnership).
+The registered address of Shanghai Maocheng Enterprise Management Center (Limited Partnership) is Floor 5, Building 7, No. 3601, Dongfang Road, Pudong New Area, Shanghai, China. - (9) Shanghai Tongjun Enterprise Management Consulting Partnership (Limited Partnership) is formed in Shanghai, China and is wholly owned and controlled by Tianjin Haiyin Equity Investment Fund Partnership (Limited Partnership).
 The registered address of Shanghai Tongjun Enterprise Management Consulting Partnership (Limited Partnership) is Floor 5, Building 7, No. 3601, Dongfang Road, Pudong New Area, Shanghai, China.